 This is a tutorial specifically for Warrior II pose.
-If you’d like more general information about aqua yoga, check out my Ultimate Guide to Aqua Yoga.
+If you’d like more general information about water yoga, check out The Best Resource for Water Yoga.

 Directions for how to do Warrior II pose in the pool with two pool noodles: